 Another great way to earn more social exposure is by locking your top content and making your readers follow you first so they can open and read it.

 Remember that this content must be unique and helpful to your readers — something that they may even pay for.

-Tim Ferriss uses this in a few of his prominent blog posts in exchange for emails from his readers.
+Tim Ferriss uses this in a few of his prominent blog posts to exchange emails from his readers.

 A WP plugin called OnePress Social Locker can do the job for you.